manyicheng/pigdice50/README.md

 Screen shot of the display:
 ![Screen shot of the display](screenshot.png)

-This game was developed with Jonas
+Note that this game was forked from jonasschmedtmann/complete-javascript-course.